 Distributed wind (which includes smaller scale wind and community wind) refers to electrical power generation that occurs close to where the power is consumed, often for on-site usage.
-Many distributed wind projects and some wind farms are community owned, incorporating local financial participation and control.
+Many distributed wind projects as well as some wind farms are community-owned incorporating local financial participation and control.
 The law that provided for a 30 percent investment tax credit for the installation cost of systems expired at the end of 2016.